 Select up to 5 regions

-- The hotspots depicted in the map are derived from the NOAA satellite and they represent locations with possible active fires.
-Hotspots may go undetected due to cloudy conditions or partial satellite pass.
+- The hotspots depicted derived from the NOAA satellite and they represent locations with possible fires.
+Hotspots may go undetected due to cloudy conditions or incomplete satellite pass.

 - Hotspot count from year 2016 onwards is based on the NOAA-19 satellite, and for the period from year 2006-2015 is based on the NOAA-18 satellite.